Sandhu-SS/bsitar/cran-comments.md

-This is a new release, therefore 1 note across all test environments.
+This is a new submission, therefore 1 note across all test environments.

 # Test environments (a total four)
  1. Windows 11 x64 (build 22621)